I study emotional responses in relationships and write about them to help others with self-awareness and improve their well-being.

 - What do they want to accomplish?

-When someone is in denial, it’s hard to guide him or her.
-They make excuses for their predicament, and they let it continue to affect their quality of life.1
+When someone is in denial, it’s hard to guide them.
+They make excuses for their predicament, and they let it continue to affect their quality of life.3

 It’s unfortunate, but when people are in denial and don’t want someone to show them the path that will help.
 They usually will continue to keep their head buried in the sand no matter what one tries to tell them.

-One friend I was trying to help once would repeatedly do the complete opposite and get herself into more or a bind.
+A friend I was trying to help once repeatedly did the complete opposite and got herself into more or a bind.

-In extreme cases, one may be in dire need of counseling to help with severe problems in their life.
-A mentor or life counselor with the qualifications to give motivational therapy to lead one in the right direction would be better for some instances where a friend may not be the best suited.
-That is when a true friend will take a step back and suggest a more appropriate alternative to help.
+A mentor or life counselor with the qualifications to give motivational therapy to lead one in the right direction might be better in some instances where a friend may not be the best suited.

 © 2019 Glenn Stok